 Bronchiolitis is a viral lung infection in children that causes congestion of the small airways or bronchioles.
 At first, it causes stuffiness or a runny nose, just like a cold.
 Over the course of seven or more days, symptoms emerge that require medical care.
 These include an inability to eat and drink due to deeply labored breathing and audible wheezing during exhalation.

 Fluctuating hormones can cause inflammation in the sinuses and lungs in pregnant women with asthma.
-Studies show that blood vessels form and die based on these hormonal changes.
-But when they are more erratic, the lungs' ability to oxygenate is negatively affected, leading to shortness of breath and wheezing.
+Studies show that hormonal changes can disturb the airways and cause an inflammatory response in the lungs.
+But when they are more erratic, as it happens during pregnancy, the lungs' ability to oxygenate is negatively affected, leading to shortness of breath and wheezing.